Drama Starts As Man Makes His SIL Take Back Her "Poorly Behaved Service Dog" Who She Brought To A Family Event

 Keep scrolling to read all that transpired below.

 To mitigate potential conflicts arising from differing views on service and emotional support animals, families can adopt several practical strategies.
-First, establishing clear communication channels is vital.
 Family members should openly express their feelings about the presence of a service animal or ESA, discussing how it impacts them personally.
-This aligns with findings from the Journal of Family Issues, which emphasizes the importance of open dialogue in resolving family conflicts.

 Additionally, setting boundaries in advance of family events can help preemptively address concerns.
 For instance, agreeing on specific areas where the animal can or cannot be present can help minimize discomfort.
-Lastly, engaging a neutral third party, such as a family therapist, can help facilitate these discussions, ensuring that all voices are heard and respected while guiding the family toward a harmonious resolution.
+Lastly, engaging a neutral third party can help facilitate these discussions, ensuring that all voices are heard and respected while guiding the family toward a harmonious resolution.

 They'd take a couple of days off